cdapio/hydrator-plugins/spark-plugins/docs/NGramTransform-sparkcompute.md

 ----------
 **fieldToBeTransformed:** Field to be used to transform input features into n-grams.

+**patternSeparator:** Pattern to split the input string fields on.
+Default is '\s+'.

 **ngramSize:** NGram size.
 (Macro-enabled)

 **outputField:** Transformed field for sequence of n-gram.

 Example
 -------
-This example transforms features from "tokens" field into n-grams(output field name is ngrams) using ngram size as "2".
+This example transforms features from text field into n-grams(output field name is ngrams) using ngram size as "2".

     {
         "name": "NGramTransform",
         "type": "sparkcompute",
         "properties": {
-            "fieldToBeTransformed": "tokens",
+            "fieldToBeTransformed": "text",
+            "patternSeparator": " ",
             "ngramSize": "2",
             "outputField": "ngrams"
         }